-- Beards are an attractiveness factor for women when picking long-term relationships.
+- Beards are an attractiveness factor for women picking long-term relationships.

 - Women perceive bearded men to be better fathers and protectors of future children… Full beards are rated highest for parenting ability.

-- The masculinity ratings of bearded men are higher with women who are in the ovulation phase of their menstrual cycle.
+- The masculinity ratings of bearded men are rated higher by women who are in the ovulation phase of their menstrual cycle.

-- Masculinity and thus attractiveness increases as facial hair increases.
+- Masculinity and thus attractiveness increase as facial hair increases.

 Having trouble finding a woman.
 Grow your beard!
 Looking for a long-term relationship and kids.
 Grow a really full beard.